Ribonuclease P: In Archaea

 In archaea, RNase P ribonucleoproteins consist of 4–5 protein subunits that are associated with RNA.
 As revealed by in vitro reconstitution experiments these protein subunits are individually dispensable for tRNA processing that is essentially mediated by the RNA component.
 The structures of protein subunits of archaeal RNase P have been resolved by x-ray crystallography and NMR, thus revealing new protein domains and folding fundamental for function.

 Using comparative genomics and improved computational methods, a radically minimized form of the RNase P RNA, dubbed "Type T", has been found in all complete genomes in the crenarchaeal phylogenetic family Thermoproteaceae, including species in the genera Pyrobaculum, Caldivirga and Vulcanisaeta.
 All retain a conventional catalytic domain, but lack a recognizable specificity domain.
 5′ tRNA processing activity of the RNA alone was experimentally confirmed.
 The Pyrobaculum and Caldivirga RNase P RNAs are the smallest naturally occurring form yet discovered to function as trans-acting ribozymes.
 Loss of the specificity domain in these RNAs suggests potential altered substrate specificity.

-It has recently been argued that the archaebacteriium Nanoarchaeum equitans does not possess RNase P. Computational and experimental studies failed to find evidence for its existence.
+It has recently been argued that the archaebacterium Nanoarchaeum equitans does not possess RNase P. Computational and experimental studies failed to find evidence for its existence.
 In this organism the tRNA promoter is close to the tRNA gene and it is thought that transcription starts at the first base of the tRNA thus removing the requirement for RNase P.